Ritcus/PlanITAssessmentRepo/README.md

 ###Projects Description###

 Challenges are categorized using project name.
-As I have asked to do 2 project, but after completion of 2 project I had the curious of another one which I can't stop myself to do it.
+As I was asked to do 2 project, but after completion of 2 project I had the curious of another one which I can't stop myself to do it.
 There are 3 challenges in this repos all has been categorized my the challenges